WE CALL

 In the early 2000’s I began following the emerging media spectacle of public apologies coming from the mouths of CEOs, politicians, sports stars and others.
 Some of these apologies were of major historical significance while many were salacious in nature and of little public consequence.
 My work aimed to distinguish what was important from what was not in this blur of fleeting media moments.

 I focused on the 2008 Canadian apology when the federal government cut the budgets of a number of key Indigenous organizations, directly contradicting the apology that stated it was joining the recovery journey of Indigenous peoples.
-I designed a billboard titled, Budget Cuts in 2012 at Paved and AKA Artist Centres in Saskatoon, and followed that with a limited edition silkscreen print by the same title to live on permanently, marking those historical budget cuts[2].
+I designed a billboard titled, BUDGET CUTS, Saskatoon, 2012 at Paved and AKA Artist Centres in Saskatoon, and followed that with a limited edition silkscreen print by the same title to live on permanently, marking those historical budget cuts[2].

 Accountability: Towards the Truth and Reconciliation Commission of Canada Calls to Action

-The following year, I made a more critical version of We Are Sorry for Witnesses: Art and Canada’s Indian Residential Schools[3].
+The following year, I made a more critical version of WE ARE SORRY, Witnesses, Vancouver, 2014: Art and Canada’s Indian Residential Schools[3].
 A large fragment from Melbourne filled a wall between two ground-floor elevators and take-away fragments were available for visitors to have as a reminder of the now seemingly hollow 2008 apology.
 At the time, it seemed important to re-purpose my work to point out the inertia of the federal government.

 After Witnesses, artist and hereditary Chief from the ‘Na̱mg̱is First Nation, Beau Dick, a colleague and studio neighbour, asked if he could have the large piece of WE ARE SORRY from Melbourne for Awalaskenis II: Journey of Truth and Unity, a Caravan that would take place in July 2014.
 I was happy to comply.
 The journey culminated in a copper-breaking ceremony on Parliament Hill in Ottawa performed to draw attention to the federal government’s lack of follow-through on the promises of Truth and Reconciliation, embedded in the 2008 apology.
 We Are Sorry provided a ground-cover and framework for the pounding of the copper, and then a wrapping for a broken piece, solemnly left on the steps of the Parliament Building’s Centre Block.[4]